+Project Number J68823-001.A

+Service Area Calumet

+Location Calumet WRP

+Engineering Consultant In-house design

 Engineering Contractor McDonagh Demolition, Inc.

+Estimated Construction Cost \$250,000

+Contract Award Date March 2022

+Substantial Completion Date December 2022
-Project Description This project entails furnishing, delivering, and installing two 480V power feeds to aeration batteries A,

-B, and C at the Calumet WRP.
+Project Description This project entails furnishing, delivering, and installing two 480V power feeds to aeration batteries A, B, and C at the Calumet WRP.

 Project Justification By design, the power feeds to aeration batteries A, B, and C share the same raceway or cable trough.
 The trough is integral to an adjacent tank that leaks, submerging the cables and splices, and creating a potential ground fault condition.
 This project will remedy that hazard.

+Project Status Planning

-Furnish, Deliver, and Install Automatic Transfer Switches, LWRP
+Furnish, Deliver, and Install Automatic 7 Fransfer Switches, LWRP --- -------------------------------- automatic transfer switches at the Lemont

+Project Number J68823-002.A

+Service Area Calumet

 Location Lemont WRP

+Engineering Consultant In-house design

+Engineering Contractor McDonagh Demolition, Inc.

+Estimated Construction Cost \$250,000

+Contract Award Date March 2022

+Substantial Completion Date December 2022

-Project Description This project entails furnishing, delivering, and installing automatic transfer switches at the Lemont around the clock, it is essential that the automatic transfer switches are fully functioning so power is continuously maintained.
+Project Description This project entails furnishing, delivering, and installing WRP.

+Project Justification Power at the Lemont WRP is sourced by two Commonwealth Edison feeds.
+As this WRP is not staffed around the clock, it is essential that the automatic transfer switches are fully functioning so power is continuously maintained.
 In the event power is lost to one feed, the automatic transfer switch will sense the loss and transfer to the available source.
 Recently, the existing automatic transfer switch failed, resulting in the loss of sewage conveyance.
 This project will replace and upgrade the automatic transfer switches.